mariam-a-korany/MyCertificates/README.md

 I am passionate about data analysis and continuously strive to improve my skills.
 Through these courses and others, I have gained knowledge in Excel, SQL, Python, Power BI, and Google Sheets.
 I am excited to apply these skills to real-world projects and make a meaningful impact.

-Feel free to adjust the paths to your certificate images and any other details as needed.
-This readme will help you showcase your hard-earned certificates and make a great impression on anyone viewing your repository! 😊

 ---

 Thank you for visiting my repository!